Email tracking and bounce management

 Only for Mailgun

-Cumulative bounce is currently only available for Mailgun.
+Cumulative bounce is only available for Mailgun.

 Cumulative bounce logic is applied to bounces that can either be temporary or permanent and only after repeated failed attempts can we confidently classify it as a permanent bounce.
-Cumulative bounce logic will watch for repeated soft bounces with attribute cumulative=true and based on the defined rules will first result in temporary suppression and eventually in permanent suppression:
+Cumulative bounce logic will watch for repeated soft bounces with attribute cumulative=true and based on the defined rules will first result in temporary suppression and eventually in permanent suppression.

-• Temporary suppression
+Temporary suppression

+Will temporarily suppress email addresses for a defined period of time (7 days).
 This will result in a campaign event with status=”suppressed” and message=”Temporarily suppressed due to repeated soft bounces for this email address” and valid_until=timestamp

-• Permanent suppression
+Permanent suppression

-Will permanently suppress email address and invalidate the contact, tracking event invalid_contact with reason=“Permanently suppressed due to repeated soft bounces for this email address”
+Will permanently suppress email address and invalidate the contact, tracking event invalid_contact with reason=“Permanently suppressed due to repeated soft bounces for this email address”.

 Rules for the cumulative bounce

-• If there are 3 consecutive soft bounces in 7 days or 5 consecutive soft bounces over any timeframe, this will lead to temporary suppression for 7 days.
+- If there are 3 consecutive soft bounces in 7 days or 5 consecutive soft bounces over any timeframe, this will lead to temporary suppression for 7 days.

-• After the temporary suppression expires, 1 soft bounce consecutively after that will lead to permanent suppression.
+- After the temporary suppression expires, 1 soft bounce consecutively after that will lead to permanent suppression.

 Consecutive soft bounces mean no signs of activity (delivered/open/click campaign events) in between soft bounces (with attribute cumulative=true)

-• If the next sending attempt is within the period of temporary suppression (7 days since the last soft bounce), the sending will be blocked and result in a campaign event with status=”suppressed” and message=”Temporarily suppressed due to repeated soft bounces for this email address”
+- If the next sending attempt is within the period of temporary suppression (7 days since the last soft bounce), the sending will be blocked and result in a campaign event with status=”suppressed” and message=”Temporarily suppressed due to repeated soft bounces for this email address”

-• If the Customer already has 3 soft bounces, the temporary suppression period is over, and they have another soft bounce, they won't get permanently suppressed immediately after the last soft bounce.
+- If the customer already has 3 soft bounces, the temporary suppression period is over, and they have another soft bounce, they won't get permanently suppressed immediately after the last soft bounce.
 Permanent suppression will appear with the next campaign sending attempt.

 Cumulative logic will not apply if the email property does not match the recipient in the soft bounce events counted in the cumulative bounce